diversen/git-to-book-docs/README.md

 ## Pandoc config / meta.yaml

 The gittobook will prepend a `meta.yaml` file if one is found (for adding meta data to the document - such as author, title, cover-image, build commands, etc).
-In the `meta.yaml` you can (and should) specify title, author, and other meta info used with pandoc.
+In the `meta.yaml` you can specify title, author, and other meta info used with pandoc.
 This is quite a simple `meta.yaml`.

 ~~~yaml
 ---